 How to dispose of just about anything, responsibly.

-These recyclables are taken to a recycling facility where they are processed back into raw materials for reuse.
+These items are taken to a recycling facility where they are sorted and then processed into raw materials to make new stuff.

 junk mail, fliers, postcards, envelopes, office paper

 cereal, pasta, frozen food, snack boxes, etc.

 plastic laundry & cleaning supply bottles

 clear plastic cups